Skip to main content

 Why purpose-built contract review is different

-Tools built specifically for legal documents differ from generic chatbots in ways that matter.
+Purpose-built tools differ from generic chatbots in ways that matter specifically for legal documents.

 Clause-by-clause analysis means every section gets individual attention, not just the ones that appear most prominently in a summary.
 Jurisdiction-specific insights mean the analysis is grounded in UK contract law, not general legal knowledge from multiple jurisdictions.
 Cross-clause risk identification means the tool can flag when a payment clause and a termination clause interact in a way that disadvantages you.
 And plain-English explanations mean you understand what each clause actually does, not just what it says.